adammccartney/midiSequencer/README.md

 for an instrument).
 # Todo

+22. April 2021
++ Figure out what's causing the segfault in the call to QuantizedPitchManager::processMidiNote(const int &midVal)

 20. April 2021
 + integrate unit tests
 + normalize x y position on gui
 + get gui to talk to logic structure for segments (selecting harmonies)
 + finish design of HarmonicFieldManager and QuantizedPitchManager, implement
-+ figure out relationships needed to connect up
++ ~~figure out relationships needed to connect up~~
-  - HarmonicField | HarmonicFieldManager QuantizedPitchManager | OscMessage
+  - ~~HarmonicField | HarmonicFieldManager QuantizedPitchManager | OscMessage~~
 + fire a tracer bullet and check that you haven't just built a pile of pooh

 19. April 2021